Summer Camp Dates

 12.00 Riding Activity (Jumping, Cross Country, Hacking etc.)

 2.00 Pony Care lesson/Practical (Rugging, Foal Handling, Video, Quiz, Lungeing, Preparing for a show etc)

 3.00 Afternoon activity (Mounted Games, Western, Side-saddle etc)

 4.30 Afternoon stables.
 Skip out, brush off, turn out horses.

-5.00 Yard duties/supervised free time to relax and make friends.
+5.00 Supervised free time to relax and make friends or play games

 5.30 Swimming, games, Video, etc.